Statistics: 9 miles, ascent 956′, descent 960′

 Another athletic event which has a Start/Finish line on Dover’s beach is the swim of the English Channel from France – a major feat.
 This line is marked by two blocks, nor far from the end marker for the North Downs Way.

 Success!
-Crossing the Start/Finish Line of the North Downs Way!
+Crossing the Finish (or Start) Line of the North Downs Way!

 The interior wall space of this pub was completely covered with these signatures which provided an intriguing history of that challenge.
-We enjoyed a delicious dinner there and were thoroughly entertained by reading the swimmers’ accounts.
+We enjoyed a delicious dinner there and were thoroughly entertained as we read the swimmers’ accounts.